CarPlay support in the Navigation SDK

 CarPlayManager will ask its delegate for updated buttons appropriate for this user activity.

-After the navigation process begins in your app, the user is given turn-by-turn directions to navigate their chosen route.
+After the navigation process begins in your app, the user receives turn-by-turn directions to navigate their chosen route.
 If they stray from the route, a new route is generated.
-After the journey is complete, you can also present the user with a feedback screen in order to collect user input.
+After the journey is complete, you can also present the user with a feedback screen to collect user input.

 Again, we strongly recommend that you provide your users with different activity-specific functionality using different top bar buttons.
 For example, you could give users the option to cancel a route, enable or disable voice instructions, and other activity-specific functions.
 The

 CarPlayManager will ask its delegate for updated buttons appropriate for this activity.
-Design carefully for this activity, and make it easy for your users to safely arrive at their destination while avoiding the unnecessary distraction of a sub-optimal user experience.
+Design carefully for this activity, and allow your users to safely arrive at their destination while avoiding the unnecessary distraction of a sub-optimal user experience.
 Make sure there are no dead-ends in your app’s user experience when navigating the top bar menus.

 Apple has designed the CarPlay framework with a protocol based on the